 The PLCEW is a forum to help participants take their passion for creative and cultural activities such as writing, painting, composing, filmmaking, spoken word, sculpting, photography, animation or any other field of creativity, and develop the skills and ideas needed to build businesses that are viable and can also have a positive social impact.

 Explaining the rationale behind the theme, the Coordinator of the Enterprise Week Mr Chukwuemeka Anyiam-Osigwe said, “Creativity – whether making music, writing books, or moulding sculpture – is not always viewed through the lens of ‘business,’ but starting a business is, in fact, a creative process.
-The Pride Lagos Creative Enterprise Week will explore this intricate link between business and creativity in order to help creatives make a living from their skills.”
+The Lagos Creative Enterprise Week will explore this intricate link between business and creativity in order to help creatives make a living from their skills.”

 According to the organisers, the theme reflects their focus towards helping the present and future generations of stakeholders in the creative industry build successful small businesses.
 Finding the confluence of a creative idea and the right business model will allow for the bourgeoning of possibilities founded by our imaginations.
 It expounds their belief that ideas are not just intrinsically valuable, but also potentially profitable and socially impactful.
 The aim is to transform creativity into viable and sustainable business ventures, which can be pursued positively, passionately and profitably.